Neelectric/SentineLLM/README.md

 ## Run Prometheus server
-1 - ensure the prometheys.yml is targettting the same ports you expose on 2 - run "prometheus.exe --config.file=prometheus.yml" in the terminal
+1 - ensure the prometheys.yml is targettting the same ports you expose on 2 - run "./prometheus.exe --config.file=prometheus.yml" in the terminal
 3 - verify targets at localhost:9090

 ## Run python database
-go to database file and run: uvicorn main:app --reload
+go to database file and run: "uvicorn main:app --reload"

 # How to expose metrics in python
 - Make sure you ahve prometheus_client lib installed